War and Social Upheaval: World War II --Germany

 The word Reich was very commonly used by the NAZIs.
 It was a German word, but not nearly as commonly used as it was during the NAZI era or Third Reich.
 Imperial Germany was the Second Reich, but the term was almost never used.
 In NAZI Germany everything became connected to the Reich: Reichsbahn (German Railways), Reichsdeutscher (German citizen as opposed to Volksdeutscher), Reichsminister, etc. Großdeutschlands Wiedergeburt means Greater Germany's rebirth.
 I am tempted to call Großdeutschland Super-Germany, the way the Nazis looked at it. Österreichische means Austrian.
 Austria became a province in Greater Germany.
 The NAZIs used the term Altreich to refer to the not so old Imperial Germany before the Hilerite World War II conquests.
 Of course some of the conquests were recovdring territory lost in World War I so I am not exactly sure what the Altreich was.

-Figure 2.--This snapshot is undated, but looks to be early in the war, the summer of 1940 or 41.
-The two soldiers seem to be on hime leave.
+Figure 2.--This snapshot is undated, but looks to have been taken early in the War, perhaps the summer of 1940.
+The two soldiers seem to be on home leave.
+(By the summer of 1941 when the Wehrmacht plunged into the Soviet Union, there were not very many home leaves.)
 Hitler was focused on the home front.
-He was detrmined that morale not collapse at it did in World War I. .
+He was determined that morale not collapse at it did during World War I.

 Home Front